celaraze/cela/README.md

 Cela is an asset management system with front-end and back-end separation, and provides a command-line client.
 Users can use the command-line client to manage assets, or use their own built front-end program.

+Even if you are a developer or a user, it is highly recommended that you read the [Answering](ANSWERING.md) first, which will let you know the development direction and design philosophy of this system.

 Cela has the following features:

 - User authentication using `bearer` token.